BGawor/SeleniumTest/ReadMe.md

 * Word file with answers to excersize 1 and 3

 ## General info
-This project contains solutions to excersizes given by Pix4D for purpose of testing QA skills.
+This project contains solutions to excersizes for purpose of testing QA skills.

 ## Technologies
 Project is created with: